tbttin/notes/makes/gnu-make.md

 ## Static Pattern Rules

-- They are more general than ordinary rules with multiple targets because the targets do not have to have identical prerequisites.

-- Their prerequisites must be *analogous*, but not necessarily *identical*.
+- It's just a *pattern rule* but it is limited in a list provided by `targets`.

 ### Syntax of Static Pattern Rules

-- Here is the syntax of a static pattern rule:
+- Here is the syntax of a *static pattern rule*:

   ```makefile
   targets ... : target-pattern: prereq-patterns ...